 In a very real sense, they also are "trustees" of the institutions by virtue of their dedication, affection, and generosity that help to ensure that the University will faithfully serve this and future generations.
 Those of us who have been chosen to serve as fiduciary trustees for a period of time-to safeguard the University's assets and to foster its capacity to serve others-enthusiastically and without reservation accept the following additional responsibilities as evidence of the commitment of each trustee.
 Read the Trustees' Statement of Commitment.

-Spring Meeting Summary
+lATE Fall Meeting Summary

 The Board of Trustees met November 15-16, 2018.
 Following committee meetings on November 15, the full board met on November 16.
 The day began with a breakfast with close to 40 students meeting with trustees.
 At the meeting, the trustees approved the new strategic plan, Changemakers for a Changing World: A Five-Year Strategic Plan for American University, which captures a set of strategic themes, strategic imperatives, initial actions, metrics, and proposed investments and will be launched in January 2019.
 Two new graduate degree programs--an MA in International Affairs Policy and Analysis (SIS) and online MS in Marketing Analytics (KSB)--were approved.
 Through the Finance and Investment Committee, the FY 2020-21 budget development guidelines were endorsed, with the objective of presenting a proposed two-year budget to the board at its March 1 meeting.
 The board also approved an honorary degree for fall commencement speaker Dr. Helene D. Gayle, president and CEO of The Chicago Community Trust.